On this page

 Citizen Service Number (BSN) and DigiD

 The citizen service number (BSN) is a unique personal number assigned to everyone registered in the Persons Database (Basisregistratie Personen, BRP).
+This database consists of permanent residents and people who are registered in the Non-residents Records Database (Registratie Niet Ingezetenen, RNIBSN).
 It's equivalent to a social security or national insurance number.

 You'll only have to submit your BSN to a government body once.
 Thereafter, authorities will be able to exchange information, which you'll also be able to view yourself without having to constantly resubmit your details.